letscodeIshant/nodejs-architecture-docs/api-guidelines.md

 ## Controller Design
 - Controllers should handle request parsing and response sending.
+- Services should handle database requests like getting data from database
-- Business logic should be moved to services, not handled in controllers.
+- Business logic should be moved to repositories, not handled in services.

 ## Request Validation
 - Input validation should be done at the request level, not in controllers.